gavinrozzi/grwebsite/content/post/an-r-package-for-zip-codes/index.md

 ```r
 devtools::install_github("gavinrozzi/zipcodeR")
 ```
-**UPDATE 12/13/2020: A new version of zipcodeR has been accepted for publication on CRAN.
-A blog post detailing new features will be published in the coming days**

 ### Currently implemented features
 At this point, after about a weekend worth of work on this, I feel that zipcodeR is now at the minimum viable product stage.
 Most of the basic functions one would expect from a library handling ZIP codes have been implemented, although there are still additional features I am hoping to implement in the future.